Security/ Emergency Management

 • Visitor identification and screening procedures, which include a requirement for visitor ID badges to be worn at all times while in our buildings

-• Regular training in security procedures and best practices for all staff and students
+• Regular training in security procedures and best practices for all staff, students and substitutes.

 Partnership: "I Love U Guys" Foundation